patsyappleby22-hub/telemt/docs/Config_params/CONFIG_PARAMS.en.md

     interface = "192.0.2.10" # explicit local bind IP
     ```
 ## bind_addresses
-  - **Ограничения / валидация**: `String[]` (необязательный параметр). Применяется в случае, если `type = "direct"`.
+  - **Constraints / validation**: `String[]` (optional).
+Applies only to `type = "direct"`.
-    - Каждая запись должна быть IP-адресом в формате строки.
+    - Each entry should be an IP address string.
-    - Во время выполнения Telemt выбирает адрес, соответствующий целевому семейству (IPv4 или IPv6). Если установлен параметр «bind_addresses», и ни один из них не соответствует целевому семейству, попытка подключения считается неудачной.
+    - At runtime, Telemt selects an address that matches the target family (IPv4 vs IPv6).
+If `bind_addresses` is set and none match the target family, the connect attempt fails.
-  - **Описание**: Явно заданные локальные source адреса для исходящих прямых TCP-соединений. Если указано несколько адресов, они выбираются по алгоритму round-robin.
+  - **Description**: Explicit local source addresses for outgoing direct TCP connects.
+When multiple addresses are provided, selection is round-robin.
-  - **Пример**:
+  - **Example**:

     ```toml
     [[upstreams]]